DBA-MdAnasMiah/Database-Administration-SQL/HADR/Mirroring/Mirroring.md

 | 3 | Service accounts not granted CONNECT | Create logins & grant CONNECT on endpoints |
 | 4 | **Encryption mismatch** *(the real killer)* | Recreate both endpoints with matching AES |

 Note: if mirroring is setup on same machine then port has to be different.
+If they are seperate machines then port can be same for both.
 ---

 ### Fix 1 — Use IP Address, Not Hostname